-Other key management compensations have been disclosed in above notes (b), (c), and (d).
-Key management personnel were not paid post-employment benefit, termination fees or other long-term benefits during the years ended December 31, 2022 and 2021.
+The Company's key management consists of the CEO, CFO, and directors of the Company.
+Key management compensation have been disclosed in the above notes.
+Key management personnel were not paid post-employment benefit, termination fees or other long-term benefits during the years ended December 31, 2023 and 2022.